Unlikely Ways To Play DOOM: Our Team’s Picks

 Who does not want to feel what Doomguy felt trying to escape from the moons of Mars while being chased by demons who emanated from hell?
 And Matt Damon thought he was unlucky while planting potatoes on the red planet.

 Luckily for us, there’s already an original DOOM port for Oculus Go and Oculus Quest called DoomGVR, along with another optimized port for Quest called QuestZDOOM.
 The latter of which allows you to add all your favorite mods and make it even bloodier.
-How’s that for motion sickness? – Gil Moutinho, Junior Developer
+How’s that for motion sickness? – Gil Moutinho, Senior Developer

 DOOM runs also on the Smartwatch.
 Android Wear allows users to easily make a normal Android App run on an Android Smartwatch.